skandhvinayakhashone/Raspberry-Pi-DApp/README.md

 # Raspberry-Pi-DApp
-A Static Decentralised application running on a Raspberry Pi Network
+A Static Decentralised File uploading application running on a Raspberry Pi Network

 1. Intialized IPFS nodes
 2. Edit IPFS config file with their peer Identifications